 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are a mixture of lath & plaster and plasterboard lined.
+The internal walls are mostly lined with plasterboard materials.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+The property has fully fitted floor coverings throughout which restricted the scope of our inspection.
 The floors are of solid and suspended timber construction.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen Built-in cupboards were looked into but no stored items fittings were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery comprises timber skirtings, door facings and door surrounds.
-The doors are flush timber and moulded timber design.
+The doors are glazed and moulded timber design.
+The staircase is of timber design.
 Kitchen fittings comprise a range of wall and base units and work surfaces.
+Chimney breasts and Visually inspected. fireplaces No testing of the flues or fittings was carried out.